 Turner Farm Culinary Manager

-I stepped onto the Culinary Institute of America’s New York campus as a seventeen-year-old knowing I was about to embark on a very intense and rigorous endeavor to jumpstart my culinary career.
-There was so much about food that I wanted to know, and yet knew I had no idea what I was doing in pretty much every sense.
+I stepped onto the Culinary Institute of America’s New York campus as a seventeen-year-old knowing I was about to embark on a very intense and rigorous journey.
+There was so much about food that I wanted to know, yet I knew I had no idea what I was doing in pretty much every sense.

-What a surprise for that age.
 By that point in my life, I had worked as an intern in a farm-to-table restaurant while attending another college in western Massachusetts the previous year and had lived in Maine for a semester during high school working on an organic farm and volunteering a lot of my time in the commercial kitchen.
-I was quintessentially faking it until I hopefully made it.
+Basically, I was faking it until I hopefully made it.

 There is something extremely soul penetrating and magical about the kitchen classrooms and entire campus at the CIA, particularly as a new student.
-The packs of students in white chef jackets running around with knife kits and heavy textbooks into imposing buildings, like the main dining hall (which, yes, does eerily look a little like the Great Hall from Hogwarts) makes some nerdy-students (like myself) certainly feel like we were honing and learning to wield our own sorcery.
-The major difference was that we were more likely to burn or cut ourselves, rather than blowing off our eyebrows if we didn’t have the right technique down.
+The packs of students in white chef jackets running around with knife kits and heavy textbooks into imposing buildings, like the main dining hall (which, yes, does eerily look a little like the Great Hall from Hogwarts) made us feel like we were honing and learning to wield our own sorcery.
+The major difference was that we were more likely to burn or cut ourselves, rather than blowing off our eyebrows or casting a bad spell if we didn’t have the right technique down.

 Any culinary school or program, not just the CIA, starts with fundamentals and core competencies.
-Classes that focus on knife work, product knowledge, and cooking techniques allot students a chance to feel more confident in their developing skill-sets.
-Those who choose a career in culinary arts get a very concentrated time to sharpen their minds, as well as knives, in respect to food while in school.
+We drill these basics until we can do them in our sleep.
+Classes that focus on knife work, product knowledge, and cooking techniques give students a chance to feel more confident in their developing skill-sets.
+Those of us who choose a career in culinary arts get a very concentrated time to sharpen our minds, as well as knives, in respect to food while in school.

-For more information on Chef Stephanie’s “Culinary Competencies” series, visit the Turner Farm Teaching Kitchen page.
+For more information on Chef Stephanie’s “Culinary Competencies” classes, visit the Turner Farm Teaching Kitchen page.